How Long Does Dog Parvo Last in Your Home or Yard?

-Method of Exposure.
-In order to get infected, the puppy must be exposed to the viral particles found in feces, infected soil and anything that can carry the virus around such as shoes, car tires, the dog's paws etc. The virus is transmitted through fecal-oral route.
-This doesn't mean your puppy necessarily has to eat the feces of an infected dog, your puppy can get parvo by simply licking his paws after walking on contaminated soil or the sole of your shoes (fomites--SEE DEFINITION).
+In order to get infected, the puppy must be exposed to the viral particles found in feces, infected soil and anything that can carry the virus around such as shoes, car tires, the dog's paws, etc. The virus is transmitted through the fecal-oral route.
+This doesn't mean your puppy necessarily has to eat the feces of an infected dog, your puppy can get parvo by simply licking his paws after walking on contaminated soil or the sole of your shoes (fomites).
 He can also get it from eating food off the ground and consider that even insects or rodents may transport the virus from place to place.
-Puppies diagnosed with parvo, should be isolated for at least 3 weeks before frequenting areas populated by dogs, suggests veterinarian Lila Miller.
+Puppies diagnosed with parvo should be isolated for at least 3 weeks before frequenting areas populated by dogs, suggests veterinarian Lila Miller.
 Best to consult with your vet to determine when it's a good time to reintroduce your puppy.

-Predisposition.
 Puppies are the most predisposed to this virus, and while adult dogs may get parvo too, 80 percent of them do not show any symptoms.
-Puppies between the age of age 6 weeks to 6 months appear to be the most affected.
-For unknown reasons, certain black and tan breeds appear to be more predisposed to this virus such as Rottweilers, German shepherds and doberman, but so are pit bulls, Alaskan Sled Dogs, English Springer Spaniels and Labrador retrievers.
-Whether a pup gets infected or not, may also depend on the virulence of the virus, the amount of viral particles the puppy is exposed to, his over all level of immunity (stress, poor diet, presence of other infections are predisposing factors)
+Puppies between the age of age six weeks to six months appear to be the most affected.
+For unknown reasons, certain black and tan breeds appear to be more predisposed to this virus such as Rottweilers, German Shepherds and Dobermans, but so are pit bulls, Alaskan Sled Dogs, English Springer Spaniels, and Labrador Retrievers.
+Whether a pup gets infected or not, may also depend on the virulence of the virus, the amount of viral particles the puppy is exposed to, his overall level of immunity (stress, poor diet, the presence of other infections are predisposing factors).

 If you have a puppy who survived parvo, you may be wondering if puppies can get parvo twice.
 Let's see what the vets have to say about this.